ualberta-rcg/Regular_Expression/README.md

 	Peppa Pig	C
 	Paw Patrol	A

-Who got B+ or higher?
+Who got B or higher?

 	\s(A|B)\b